jimniels/blog/_posts/2013-06-10-max-upload-filesize-restart-apache.md

 ---
-layout: post
 title: Changes to max_upload_filesize not working in php.ini?
 Restart Apache!
 date: 2013-06-10
 tags: tips
+redirect_from: /posts/max-upload-filesize-restart-apache/
 ---

 I was trying to import a SQL database into a local copy of Wordpress.
 The SQL file was larger than the standard 2MB upload limit, so Wordpress wouldn't let me upload it.

 After some research, I realized I could change the `max_upload_filesize` in the `php.ini` file.
 However, after changing the value to 10MB, Wordpress was still indicating the prior upload limit of 2MB.
 After wasting time trying other fixes, I suddenly realized I had not restarted apache!